Azimut Exploration Inc. is a Canadian mineral exploration company trading on Toronto's TSX Venture Exchange.

 Azimut backs up its expertise in digital processing with extensive field validation programs.
 Linking predictive modelling to field discoveries is crucial in proving up this technology, and is considered one of the Company’s strengths.
 Data valorization represents a competitive advantage for mining companies and governments that possess large but neglected digital datasets.

 Exploration work by Azimut and its partners has led to the discovery of more than 400 new prospects in Québec.
-The most notable examples of field validation were the early recognition of the gold potential in the Opinaca Reservoir area of the James Bay region and the discovery of two new mineral provinces in Northern Quebec (see map):
+The most notable examples of field validation were the early recognition of the gold potential of the James Bay region (now the Eleonore Gold Camp), and the discovery of two new mineral provinces in Northern Quebec (see map):

 - Early recognition of new gold camp: Azimut's mineral potential modelling over 172,000 km2 of land in the James Bay region allowed the Company to recognize the strong gold potential of the Opinaca Reservoir area back in 2003, allowing it to build an important land position around the future site of the Éléonore gold mine almost nine months before the deposit’s discovery was announced.